Implementing Exponential Backoff for Failed Push Deliveries

 • permanent_failure_codes: [400, 401, 404, 410]

-Under this configuration, retry intervals approximate: 2s → 4s → 8s → 16s → 32s, capped at 120s.
-After five attempts, the payload is considered exhausted and routed to a dead letter queue (DLQ).
+Under this configuration, retry intervals approximate: 2s → 4s → 8s → 16s → 32s, capped at 120 s.
+After five attempts, the payload is considered exhausted and routed to a dead-letter queue (DLQ).

 Jitter Implementation to Prevent Thundering Herd

-actual_delay = min(max_delay, base_delay * (multiplier ^ attempt) + random(0, jitter_range))
+actual_delay = random(0, min(max_delay, base_delay * multiplier^attempt))

-Diagnostic Workflow for Push Delivery Failures
+Diagnostic Steps for Push Delivery Failures

+Step 1: Intercept & Log HTTP Status Codes.
 Parse the push service response immediately upon receipt.
 Map status codes to retry policies:

 • Permanent (No Retry): 400 Bad Request, 401 Unauthorized, 404 Not Found, 410 Gone

-• Rate Limited (Backoff): 429 Too Many Requests
+• Rate Limited (Backoff): 429 Too Many Requests — always respect the Retry-After header; see handling 429 responses for header-aware scheduling

 • Transient/Server Error (Backoff): 500, 502, 503, 504